Corrosion-Resistant Plumbing Pipes: Materials, Prevention & Replacement

 • Flush your water heater annually to remove sediment that can harbor corrosive bacteria.

-• Avoid chemical drain cleaners — they can directly attack metal pipe walls and joints over time.
+• Avoid chemical drain cleaners, which can directly attack metal pipe walls and joints over time.
 This is one of the most common plumbing mistakes homeowners make.

 Pros